azdavis/azdavis.net/src/simple-js-game/index.md

 yell at them.
 We also see the purpose of some of the constants defined way at the beginning: they make sure we only create board that can fit on the user's screen.

+## Handle submission of the form data

+When the user inputs the rows and columns with the controls, we need to prevent the default action (which is to reload the page), and then call `tryStartGame` with the input the user gave.

+    // when the form holding the inputs for the number of rows and columns is
+    // submitted, prevent the default action (which is to reload the page), then
+    // start the game.
+    controls.onsubmit = function (e) {
+        e.preventDefault()
+        tryStartGame(Number(rows.value), Number(cols.value))
+    }

+We're almost done!
+Just one little thing left...